 And there is an age trend to this as well: younger generations tend to look up products on social media more often than the older generation.

 9. Growth in Messaging Apps

 One of the latest trends in social media marketing relates to messaging apps.
-The latest study figures show that the number of users of mobile messaging apps is expected to reach 3.12 billion worldwide in 2030.
+The latest study figures show that the number of users of mobile messaging apps is expected to reach 6.9 billion worldwide in 2030.
 This is nearly double the 3.6 billion in 2022 and represents a compound annual growth rate (CAGR) of 8.5% (Global Industry Analysts, 2023).

-Currently, 90 percent of all smartphone users around the globe use at least one messaging app, which is a huge market for businesses to tap into.
-Coupled with the fact that most consumers prefer to communicate with companies is via messaging, this is certainly a social media trend you should include in your business’ marketing plan.
+Currently, over 40 million messages are sent over mobile messaging apps every minute, which shows that it’s a huge market for businesses to tap into.
+Coupled with the fact that most consumers prefer to communicate with companies via messaging, this is certainly a social media trend you should include in your business’ marketing plan.

-And if you’re thinking of doing so, consider the potential of each platform.
-WhatsApp and Facebook Messenger may be the two most popular mobile messenger apps with 1.6 million and 1.3 billion monthly active users respectively.
-But if you’re targeting markets such as China, WeChat, which has 1.1 billion monthly active users, would be the way to go, especially considering the government’s ban on WhatsApp there.
+If you’re thinking of doing so, consider the potential of each platform.
+With 2 billion users worldwide, WhatsApp may be the most popular mobile messenger app.
+But if you’re targeting markets such as China, WeChat, which has 1.3 billion users, would be the way to go, especially considering the government’s ban on WhatsApp there.

 10. Customer Service via Social Media

 Last but not least, one of the latest social media trends relates to consumers’ increasing use of social media for customer service issues.
 A recent study shows that around one out of every five Gen Z, Millennial, and Gen X social media users contact brands via direct messages, or DMs, (HubSpot, 2023).

 Whether you’re looking to tweak your social media strategy or just looking to get caught up with the newest social media trends, these ten social media trends we’ve listed above will certainly help you understand how your customers engage with social media.